Fluticasone Oral Inhalation

 The inhaler that comes with fluticasone aerosol is designed for use only with a canister of fluticasone.
 Never use it to inhale any other medication, and never use any other inhaler to inhale fluticasone.

-Each canister of fluticasone aerosol is designed to provide 60 or 120 inhalations, depending on its size.
+Each product is designed to provide 60 or120 inhalations, depending on the type of inhaler.
 After the labeled number of inhalations has been used, later inhalations may not contain the correct amount of medication.
 You should keep track of the number of inhalations you have used.
 You can divide the number of inhalations in your inhaler by the number of inhalations you use each day to find out how many days your inhaler will last.
 Dispose of the canister after you have used the labeled number of inhalations even if it still contains some liquid and continues to release a spray when it is pressed.
 Do not float the canister in water to see if it still contains medication.

 To use the aerosol inhaler, follow these steps:

 Clean your aerosol inhaler once a week after an evening dose.
 To clean your inhaler, follow these steps:

 To inhale the powder using the inhaler, follow these steps.
 Do not use the diskus inhaler with a spacer: